nizhunt/dotProduct/readme.md

 ## Setup

-We'll be using [Noir-lang](https://noir-lang.org/) for the generation and verification of the proofs so lets start with the installation
+We'll be using [Noir-lang](https://noir-lang.org/) for the generation and verification of the proofs.
+Lets start with the installation

 1. Install Noir and Nargo from your bash terminal